anicyber-team/play.gamegra.de/README.md

 # play.gamegra.de
-play and review games :D
+play and vote on games :D

 ## installation
 - Download the repo as a zip/wget it!